Foreign students to stay in migration figures

 But they are standing by a definition of migrant which includes students.

-Vice-chancellors and academics said there was a risk international students would not feel welcome in the UK.'Not justified'
+Vice-chancellors and academics said there was a risk international students would not feel welcome in the UK.

 The refusal to budge follows pressure from five select committees, academics, vice-chancellors and experts to change the way students are accounted for in migration figures, which the government is trying to cut by "tens of thousands".

 It comes in a response to the Commons Business, Innovation and Skills committee report on overseas students and net migration.